Ford Mustang (first generation): Hardtop

 The new 1971 hardtop featured a prominent "tunnel back" rear window design with flowing rear pillars.
 Hardtops with 'Grande' trim gained a vinyl roof and Grande badges on the C-pillars.

-An additional edition, the Spring Special, was available between March and May 1971, which added Mach 1 styling cues (side stripes, tu-tone paint, urethane bumper, honeycomb grill with sport lamps) to the hardtop.
+An additional edition, the Spring Special, was available between March and May 1971, which added Mach 1 styling cues (side stripes, tu-tone paint, urethane bumper, honeycomb grille with sport lamps) to the hardtop.

 SportsRoof

 SportsRoof models were available in base configurations in addition to the Mach 1 and Boss 351 sport/performance options.

 The Mach 1s were available with two-tone paint schemes, optional hockey-stick stripes, NACA (NASA) hood scoops (functional on 999 ordered with Ram Air), color-keyed side mirrors, and additional sports/performance options.
 All Mach 1 models came stock with urethane front bumpers and an alternate grille equipped with amber sportlights.
 Though the Mach 1 is often associated with the NACA hood (a no-cost option) and other styling cues, base Mach 1s could be had with the standard hood and the 302 2V engine.

 Boss 351 models were similar in appearance to the Mach 1, and included a larger black-out hood than Mach 1's, front and rear spoilers, dual exhaust with no rear valance cutouts, and chrome bumpers paired with the sportlamp grille.